WeSolveProblems/wesolveproblems.org.uk/feedback2.md

 ---
 layout: default
-title: About Us
+title: Feedback
-shortsummary: WeSolveProblems is founded by three enthusiasts of extra-curriculum mathematical education.
+shortsummary: What teachers and students say about the Maths Battles.
 ---

 ##Amir Aliev